The Heart of Australia

 Birdsville Billabong

 Easily accessible on the edge of town, this is a great place to swim, kayak, fish, or walk – or just to sit and admire the birdlife.
-IN the middle is Pelican Point, the swimming spot preferred by locals and the best spot in Birdsville to watch the sun set over the water.
+In the middle is Pelican Point, the swimming spot preferred by locals and the best spot in Birdsville to watch the sun set over the water.

 Big Red Sand Dune